Can You Freeze Sauerkraut? 4 Easy Steps (Updated 2023)

 Before you close the bag, make sure that no extra air remains in the container.
 Excess air may allow frost to form inside and could, therefore, shorten the life of your fermented cabbage.

-To do so, squeeze out all the extra air inside by gliding your hands up towards the lock.
+To do so, squeeze out all the extra air inside by gliding your hands up toward the lock.

 You may repeat this step until no extra air remains inside the freezer bag.
 Then proceed by immediately locking the container.